sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 hosts: # ...
 ```

-> **Note**: It is not recommended to change these settings unless you have a specific need.

 #### Command line

-By default, **Hardware Sentry Agent** launches the _OpenTelemetry Collector_ process using the following command line: `otel/otelcol-contrib --config otel/otel-config.yaml --feature-gates=pkg.translator.prometheus.NormalizeName`.
+By default, the **Hardware Sentry Agent** launches the _OpenTelemetry Collector_ process using the following command line: `otel/otelcol-contrib --config otel/otel-config.yaml --feature-gates=pkg.translator.prometheus.NormalizeName`.

-If you want to run your own distribution of the _OpenTelemetry Collector_ or update the default program's arguments such as the `--feature-gates` options, you need to override the _OpenTelemetry Collector_ default command line by setting the `commandLine` property under the `otelCollector` section:
+If you want to run your own distribution of the _OpenTelemetry Collector_ or update the default program's arguments such as the `--feature-gates` flag, you need to override the _OpenTelemetry Collector_ default command line by setting the `commandLine` property under the `otelCollector` section:

 ```yaml
 otelCollector: